GarwelGarwel/KerbalHealth/README.md

 ## Stress and Training

 One of the drains on kerbals' health is Stress.
+Stress may be reduced in two ways (combinable): training and having colleagues on board.

+Training level for a part can range between 0% and 100%, and the vessel training level is its parts' weighted average with weights being their Complexity.

+Kerbals can be trained to specific part types, e.g. Mk 1 Pod or the Science Lab.
+Only parts that are marked to have Complexity (which is measured in %) need to be trained for; these are mostly crewable parts.
+The more different part types are on the vessel, the longer training will take.
+Stupider kerbals will also train slower than smarter ones (depending on your difficulty settings).

+Training can take two forms:

+- In-flight training takes place automatically whenever the kerbal is on a mission and *not* landed on the home planet (i.e. Kerbin).
+They will gradually get used to the parts on their vessel and therefore slowly reduce the Stress they take from spaceflight.
+More challenging situations provide significantly more training speed, based on their science multiplier.
+However, this process gives diminishing returns.
+For instance, an astronaut with 0% training may increase their training level by 1% per day, but when they reach 50% training, they will only get 0.5% per day, and so on.
+So you can never really reach 100% training, but the experience using a part a kerbal has, the less Stress they will take.

+- Training at KSC has the obvious benefit of preparing the kerbal for their mission without exposing them to its dangers.
+It is recommended that you train your kerbals at KSC before sending them to where no kerbal has gone before.
+The drawback is that KSC training has a cap, which depends on your Astronaut Complex level.
+You can't increase their training level beyond that without actually going to space.
+The kerbals also have to be healty (i.e. have no health conditions) to train, and they won't recover their health while they are training at the KSC.

+KSC training level caps based on your Astronaut Complex facility level:
+- Level 1: 30% reduction (i.e. -1.4 HP/day)
+- Level 2: 50% reduction (i.e. -1 HP/day)
+- Level 3: 60% reduction (i.e. -0.8 HP/day)

-You reduce stress by training your kerbals for the parts in the vessel (mostly the crewable ones).
-To start training, load the vessel in the Editor, open the Health Report and click "Training Info" button.
+To start KSC training, load the vessel in the Editor, open the Health Report and click "Training Info" button.
 From there, you can select which kerbals to train.
-Training takes time, which is determined by the number of part types to train for, their complexity (e.g. command pods are more complex than airlocks) and kerbals' stupidity.
-Note that you can't train kerbals who have health conditions (e.g. sick).
-When a kerbal has trained for a certain part type, they won't have to train for it again.
-Kerbals don't recover their health while they are training at the KSC.

-Kerbals also automatically train for parts in their vessel as they fly thereby gradually reducing their stress.
-But it is not recommended to send untrained astronauts for long missions, because they may lose too much health while they get used to the unfamiliar ship.

-Training level is capped based on your Astronaut Complex facility level:
-- Level 1: 40% reduction (i.e. -1.2 HP/day)
-- Level 2: 60% reduction (i.e. -0.8 HP/day)
-- Level 3: 75% reduction (i.e. -0.5 HP/day)

-If you disable Training in the Settings, kerbals are assumed to be fully trained for all parts.
+If you disable KSC training in the Settings, kerbals are always assumed to be fully KSC-trained for all parts.
+In-flight training still takes place as usual.

-Another way to reduce Stress is by having more than one kerbal of a certain profession on a vessel.
-Then they are assumed working in shifts or helping each other, and their Stress level is reduced accordingly.
-For instance, a Pilot that loses 0.8 HP/day to Stress will lose 0.4 HP/day if there is another Pilot on the ship.
+The other way to reduce Stress is to have more than one kerbal of a certain profession on a vessel.
+Then they are assumed to be working in shifts or helping each other, and their Stress level is reduced accordingly.
+For instance, a Pilot that loses 0.8 HP/day to Stress when alone will lose 0.4 HP/day if there is another Pilot on the ship.

 Tourists don't benefit from having more "colleagues" on a vessel.
 Instead, they get peace of mind from knowing that there is professional crew to look after them.
-Their Stress is reduced by the number of non-Tourist crew members on the vessel increased by 1.
+Their Stress is reduced by the number of non-Tourist crew members on the vessel plus 1.
 For example, a Tourist that normally loses 0.8 HP/day to Stress will lose 0.4 HP/day if there is one crew member, ~0.27 if there are two crew members etc.

 ## Health Recuperation and Health Decay